Volume II No. 4

 Q: What is Beta Glucan?

-A: Beta Glucan is a safe and massively researched biological response modifier (BRM) that nutritionally contributes to normalization and activation of immune cells through the Macrophage, Dendritic and additional immune cells to yield various therapeutic effects.
+A: Beta Glucan is a safe and massively researched biological response modifier (BRM) that nutritionally contributes to normalization and activation of immune cells through the Macrophage, Dendritic and additional immune cells.

 In its most effective form, Beta Glucan is extracted from the yeast cell wall (Saccharomyces cerevisiae) of Baker’s yeast as Beta 1,3/1,6 glucan, a purified isolate with any harmful yeast proteins removed and a process that helps avoid reaggregation, agglomeration, or clumping after exposure to water in the digestive sequence which can impair bioavailability to the immune system.
 More than 70 years of scientific research and clinical trials on yeast derived Beta Glucan confirms this composition is a potent and safe immuno-potentiator.
 Published research reported in the peer-reviewed “Letters in Applied Microbiology” – PMID: 12358685 – by Dr. Kenneth W. Hunter, Jr, ScD, et al from the University of Nevada School of Medicine confirms microparticulate (small particle), non-aggregated Beta Glucan is a potent immune potentiation isolate.